Tony Barker: Professional career

-NFL Draft
+NFL draft

 After the NFL combine, the Cincinnati Bengals and Oakland Raiders expressed interest in Barker.
-Ultimately, he was drafted by the Washington Redskins in the 10th round (280th overall pick) in the 1992 NFL draft.
+Ultimately, he was drafted by the SuperBowl Champion Washington Redskins in the 10th round (280th overall pick) in the 1992 NFL draft.

 Washington Redskins

 He signed a 1-year contract worth $110,000, the league minimum at the time, a common occurrence for late-round picks.
 Barker was released during the preseason, but was eventually re-signed.
 He also spent a portion of the 1992 season on the Redskins practice squad.
 As a rookie, he mainly played on special teams, but had two starts at outside linebacker against the Kansas City Chiefs and the Seattle Seahawks.
 After the season, Barker's contract expired and Joe Gibbs retired.
 Following Gibbs's retirement, Richie Petitbon took over and chose not to renew Barker's contract.

 Green Bay Packers

 Barker was reunited with the coach that recruited him at Kansas, Bob Valesente, when the Green Bay Packers signed him before their 1994 training camp.
 He was released two days before the first pre-season game.